Human rights in Nigeria: Freedom of expression and the press

-On 26 April 2020, the Reporter without Borders World Press Freedom Index ranked Nigeria 115 out of 180 countries survied.
+On 26 April 2020, the Reporter without Borders World Press Freedom Index ranked Nigeria 115 out of 180 countries surveyed.
 Reporters without Borders cited killing, detention and brutalisation of journalists alongside targeted attempts to shrink the civic space by the Nigerian Government as a reason for the ranking.
 However, this rank is higher than the 146 ranks which Transparency International gave Nigeria earlier in the year in regards to corruption.
 The Reporters without Borders report further stated "With more than 100 independent newspapers, Africa's most populous nation enjoys real media pluralism but covering stories involving politics, terrorism or financial embezzlement by the powerful is very problematic."
 In 2025 the Reporters without Borders ranking has fallen to 122 out of 180 ranked countries.

 On 24 July 2020, the United Nations official urged the Nigerian authorities to immediately release a prominent human rights defender Mubarak Bala, who has been detained for more than two months without charges, on accusations of blasphemy.

 In late September 2020, the United Nations human rights experts urged Nigerian authorities to release singer Yahaya Sharif-Aminu, who was convicted and sentenced to death over an allegedly blasphemous song.
 U.N.
 Human Rights Special Procedures group claimed that a group of people burned down the singer's home on 4 March.

 On 4 June 2021, the Federal Government of Nigeria announced a ban on Twitter after President Muhammadu Buhari's tweet was removed by Twitter for being abusive against a specific tribe of the country and capable of inciting violence, a violation of the rules of the platform.
 This move is a further concern in regards to the expression of free speech and communication in the country.
 In January 2022, Nigeria lifted its blocking of Twitter.
 Twitter (now X) agreed to establish a legal entity within the country sometime in the first quarter of 2022.